barko/bentov/README.md

 echo "" | awk '{ for ( i=0 ; i < 1e6 ; i++ ) { print rand() } }' | ./bt.native -n 20 -u 10
 ```

 In this example, the size of the approximating histogram is 20.
+For
+additional details, `bt.native --help` .